NorthStarUAS/aura-hardware-legacy/README.md

 However, before this design was finished or built, the pocketbeagle became available.
 This has prompted me to move to the next iteration.

-## aura-board-expresspcb (v2.0 - 2.1)
+## Version 2.0 - 2.1 (January 2018)

+Pocketbeagle + Teensy-3.2 + Custom Board (designed with Express PCB)

 This is a single board that combines a pocketbeagle + teensy + imu breakout + voltage regulator + connectors in a single board package that has only slightly larger footprint compared to the original beaglebone.

-I ordered 3x of the v2.0 board and will built up one to full flight status.
+I ordered a test run of the v2.0 board and built up one to full flight status.

 This board was designed with the Express PCB software which also requires ordering your boards from Express PCB.
 The trade off is ease of design versus flexibility and cost.

-## aura-board-kicad (v2.2+)
+## Version 2.2 (February 2018)

+Pocketbeagle + Teensy-3.2 + Custom Board (kicad + Oshpark)

-The next evolution in the process is to redesign the board in kicad.
+The next evolution of the board is a redesign in kicad.
 The main benefit is the ability to order the design from a multitude of board houses, and possibly even do a pick and place shop at some point in the future.
 This gives the most flexibility and less expensive board runs.

-The next revision of the board design will shrink the footprint, switch to screw terminals for main power input, switch to a slimmer +5V voltage regulator, and will address a few minor issues discovered in the v2.0/2.1 design.
+Oshpark is a great inexpensive option.
+They can suck in my kicad pcb file directly, and they are open-source and community-sharing friendly.

+Major updates:
+- Switch to the awesome kicad PCB design tool.
+- Rearrange and move some parts to shrink the board footprint and simplify trace routing.
+- Cleans up a few small goof ups in the v2.0 design.
+- Switch to the TSR2-2450 power supply (functionally similar but slimmer and cleaner looking.)
+- Add a voltage divider/sensor circuit for main input battery voltage (to complement the regulated voltage sensor.)
+- Switch to a robust screw terminal connector for main power.

+## Version 2.3 (Date: in development)

+Pocketbeagle + Teensy-3.2 + Custom Board (kicad + Oshpark)

+Major updates:
+- Experiment with kicad's autorouting feature.
+- Some component placement tweaks based on the build up of the v2.2 board (pending.)

 ## Overview